Saul97-arch/Saul97-arch/README.md

 Here are some ideas to get you started:

-- 🔭 I’m studying Android Development
+- 🔭 I’m studying Android Development an backend
 - 🌱 I’m current learning Android devlopment with Kotlin
 - 👯 I’m looking to collaborate on opensource projects
 - 🤔 I’m always looking for help with data structures and algorithms 😅